silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/02_Managing_Roles_And_Permissions.md

 One of the ways that the two can be used together is to assign similar roles to different groups.
 You only need to define an "editor" role once, but by applying the "editor" role to different groups with different access to different pages, so if you assigned the "editor" role to both the marketing team and development team security groups, the marketing team would be able to edit the marketing pages, and the development team would be able to edit the development pages, but they would not be able to edit each other's pages.

-Note: Groups represent a group of members, and you can assign a Group with a set of roles which are descriptors for various permissions in the system e.g. a group which has the "Administrator" role, allows access to the CMS.
+<div class="note" markdown="1">Groups represent a group of members, and you can assign a Group with a set of roles which are descriptors for various permissions in the system e.g. a group which has the "Administrator" role, allows access to the CMS.</div>

 ## Using roles